voytech/tabulate/README.md

 fun <T> CellLevelAttributesBuilderApi<T>.label(block: MarkerCellAttribute.Builder.() -> Unit) =
     attribute(MarkerCellAttribute.Builder().apply(block).build())
 ```
-Finally, You need to create file `resource/META-INF/io.github.voytech.tabulate.template.spi.AttributeRenderOperationsProvider`, and put fully qualified class name of our factory in the first line.
+Finally, You need to create file `resource/META-INF/io.github.voytech.tabulate.template.spi.AttributeRenderOperationsProvider`, and put fully qualified class name of our factory in it.

 ### Extending Table DSL API

 In the last section You saw how to define user defined attributes.
 The last step involves creating extension function on specific DSL attribute API.
-As DSL builder class suggests - `CellLevelAttributesBuilderApi<T>` - this builder is part of a Cell DSL API only , which means that it won't be possible to add this attribute on row, column and table, but only on a cell level.
+As DSL builder class name suggests (`CellLevelAttributesBuilderApi<T>`) this builder is part of a Cell DSL API only , which means that it won't be possible to add this attribute on row, column and table, but only on a cell level.
 You can leverage this behaviour for restricting say 'mounting points' of specific attributes.
-In order to enable cell attribute on all levels You need to add more extension functions as follows:
+In order to enable cell attribute on all levels You will need to add more extension functions:

 ```kotlin
 fun <T> ColumnLevelAttributesBuilderApi<T>.label(block: MarkerCellAttribute.Builder.() -> Unit) =